hackerb9/vv/README.md

 * PDF documents should work like a directory, asking user if they want to open and show images inside.
 * CBZ, comicbook zip files should also work like directories.
+* Should handle when ImageMagick dies due restrictions in /etc/ImageMagick-6/policy.xml.
+(For example, viewing an xcf file will often overrun the memory limit).

 ## Questions

-* Any reason to use 'find' instead using our recursion implementation?
 * Should we allow SVG and EPS which are images, but can execute code?
 * Entering multiline comments are weird because you have to type `^V` `^J` to create a newline.
-Should they pop into an editor?
+Should they pop open an editor?

 ## About Metadata